Reflect and Act on Truth and Reconciliation Day

-September 30th, 2021 marks the first National Day of Truth and Reconciliation in Canada.
+Each year, September 30th marks the National Day of Truth and Reconciliation in Canada.

 Residential schools were part of a colonial policy to eradicate Indigenous cultures, languages, and communities.
-The last school did not close until 1996 and intergenerational trauma, ongoing harms, and discriminatory practices continue.
+The last school did not close until 1996.
+Intergenerational trauma, ongoing harms, and discriminatory practices continue.

 On this day, all non-Indigenous people are called upon to witness and act upon this truth, without which there can be no reconciliation.